 However, after the war began, the related risks forced some investors to reconsider the benefits of creating a holding company or operational company outside Ukraine.
-This is not so much a general market tendency as more of a risk mitigation remedy applied during wartime, though.
+This tendency continued in 2023 as well.

 2.2 Type of Entity

 Entrepreneurs are typically advised to choose a limited liability company for the initial incorporation.
 Joint stock companies - both private or public (listed) - have some advantages, such as squeeze-out procedures and how impossible it is for participants to leave the company at any time.
 However, owing to the complexity and higher cost of their establishment and running, joint stock companies are not often chosen.